parimal5/CKA/Notes/13. QuestionBankNotes/Tricks.md

 - `service:port`: `<clusterIP-service>:80`
 - `rule`: `--rule=world.universe.mine:30080/europe:europe:80`
 - `world.universe.mine` --> This get resolve to nodePort IP when you add the entery in `/etc/hosts` file.
+- Make sure to use `pathType: Prefix` not `Exact` in ingress resource.

 ## Network Policy